cpz/cpz.github.io/_posts/2020/2020-01-17-Lost-Ark-Unexpected-Data-Mining.md

 But I’ve run in to problem.
 I can’t get names of entities on the level.

-They have names defined by engine, like: “EFSkeletalMeshActor_Number” but it can be Mining resource or Lumbering or Gathering.
+They have names defined by engine, like: “EFSkeletalMeshActor_Number” but it can be Mining/Lumbering/Herbalism resource.

 We can’t handle gathering resources via bot because can’t distinguish real names of resources.